Dre Campbell Farm

 Grab a handful of garden soil and squeeze.
 If water drips out or forms into a ball easily, it’s too wet.

-To dry out the soil so it’s ready for planting, provide it with more ventilation, drainage, or sunlight.
+To dry out the soil so it’s ready for planting, improve drainage, increase sunlight exposure, or aerate compacted areas.

 7. Stay on Top of Weeds